-The expression (6) derives from the assumption that manufacturers act as Stackelberg leaders in the vertical relationships with retailers.
+This expression derives from the assumption that manufacturers play first in the vertical relationships with retailers.
 In the case where we assume that retailers and manufacturers set their prices simultaneously, we can infer like Sudhir (2001) that only the direct effect of wholesale price on retail price matter through the change in the marginal cost of products for the retailer.
 Thus, the retailer's cost of input is accounted for in the retailer's choice of margin.
 Both the manufacturer and retailer take the retail price as given and play a Nash game in margins.
-In this case, the matrix P_w has to be equal to the following diagonal matrix